dexttra/dexttra/README.md

 ### Hello there 👋

-#### I'm third-year student of the applied mathematics and computer science faculty.

 - ⚙️ I'm third-year student of the applied mathematics and computer science faculty.
 - 🌍 I'm interested in `C#` and `.NET`.
 - 🌱 I'm currently learning `Golang`